Edelbrock: Turning points

-Until 1955, Edelbrock made parts only for Ford, Mercury and Lincoln.
-Few things affected the company (as well as the development of the hot rod market) more than the development of the Chevrolet small-block engine (also known as the Gen I) in 1955.
-Chevrolet delivered three Gen I engines to Edelbrock for experimentation.
+Until 1955, Edelbrock made parts only for the Ford Motor Company.
+Few things affected the company (as well as the development of the hot rod market) more than the development of the Chevrolet small-block engine (now referenced by the retronym Gen I as to distinguish between generations of the said Chevrolet engine) in 1955.
+Chevrolet delivered three small block engines to Edelbrock for experimentation.
 He used one engine for testing on a dynamometer and another to test multi-carb manifolds for magazine articles.
 He prepared the third engine for boat builder Henry Lauterback, who immediately set two world records in Miami, Florida.

 In 1958, Edelbrock managed an industry first by extracting one horsepower per cubic-inch from a 283 cid small-block Chevy that was equipped with his newly designed Cross Ram Manifold.
 This breakthrough led him to begin producing manifolds for Pontiac and Chrysler engines.

 Another critical turning point in the company's history was the 1964 decision to build a four-barrel intake manifold for the small-block Chevrolet.
 The C-4B manifold, developed with help from Bob Joehnck, opened the door to a new line of performance products.
 Although competing with the factory was a risky proposition, it turned out to be a beneficial one, as it allowed the company to expand into a new market.